-Category for Assistance Application Entitled Person Assistance Policy Consideration for Implementation (5) Standing Rice/Vegetable/ Trees Rice/vegetable/trees grown inside Expanded Area of Area 2-1 which is affected by the project implementation Those who cultivating rice/vegetable/trees inside Expanded Area of Area 2-1 - Cash assistance per yield amount - Assistance amount is calculated based on yield amount confirmed at site 1-2.
-Movable Assets (1) Livestock (cow/buffalo for agriculture or milk) Livestock (cow/buffalo for agriculture or milk) farmed inside Expanded Area of Area 2-1 Those who farming livestock (cow/buffalo for agriculture or milk) inside Expanded Area of Area 2-1 - Cash assistance per animal - Assistance amount is calculated based on the number and type of livestock confirmed at DMS (2) Agriculture Machines or Other Assets Agriculture machines or other assets which are not able to be used after relocation Owners of agriculture machines or other assets - Cash assistance per asset in the current market price - Assistance amount is calculated based on the number and type of agriculture machines confirmed at DMS d (regardless of main or second lary income) (1) Paddy Farmer Income obtained from rice cultivated inside Expanded Area of Area 2-1 Those who obtain income from cultivating rice inside Expanded Area of Area 2-1 - Cash assistance for three (3) years of yield amount in total in the current market price for those who obtain income from cultivating rice at own paddy, OR for six (6) years of yield amount in total in the current market price for those who obtain income from cultivating rice at other than own paddy, AND - Participate in IRP - Assistance amount is calculated based on yield amount recorded in SLRD or confirmed at DMS Income to be obtained from rice cultivation during utility pipelines installation inside Sub Area No. 1, Expanded Those who own respective land plots and/or are supposed to obtain income from cultivating rice during construction of pipelines in - Cash assistance for one (1) year of yield amount in the current market price as the cooperation assistance. - Assistance amount is calculated based on planned yield amount which will be confirmed on the ground and/or with the available data
+Category for Assistance Application Entitled Person Assistance Policy Consideration for Implementation (4) Other Structure (e.g. Barn) Other structures confirmed by DMS inside the Expanded Area 2 Owners of a structure - Cash assistance two (2) times of the current market price in case of own garden land, OR in kind assistance at a resettlement site in case of other than own garden land - Assistance amount is calculated based on the floor area and materials of a structure confirmed at DMS.
+(5) Standing Crops (Rice) Rice grown inside the Expanded Area 2 which is affected by the project implementation Those who cultivating rice/vegetable/trees inside the Expanded Area 2 - Cash assistance per yield amount Assistance amount is calculated based on yield amount confirmed at site 1-2.
+Movable Assets · (1) Livestock(cow/buffalo for agriculture or milk) Livestock (cow/buffalo for agriculture or milk) farmed inside the Expanded Area 2 Those who farming livestock (cow/buffalo for agriculture or milk) inside the Expanded Area 2 - Cash assistance per animal - Assistance amount is calculated based on the number and type of livestock confirmed at DMS (2) Agriculture Machines or Other Assets Agriculture machines or other assets which are not able to be used after relocation Owners of agriculture machines or other assets - Cash assistance per asset in the current market price - Assistance amount is calculated based on the number and type of agriculture machines confirmed at DMS 2.
+Assistance for Loss of Income Sources/Livelihoo ds (regardless of main or secon idary income) 2-1.
+Land-Based Incom ne (1) Paddy Farmer Income obtained from rice cultivated inside the Expanded Area 2 Those who obtain income from cultivating rice inside the Expanded Area 2 Cash assistance for three (3) years of yield amount in total in the current market price for those who obtain income from cultivating rice at own paddy, OR for six (6) years of yield amount in total in the current market price for those who obtain income from cultivating rice at other than own paddy, AND Participate in IRP - Assistance amount is calculated based on yield amount recorded in SLRD or confirmed at DMS